 I feel the need, the need to pee!

-So when did my bladder decide to lose it's strength?
+When did my bladder decide to lose it's strength?

 One thing I have noticed this last year is that if my bladder sends signals to my best friend, 'Brain', that it needs to pee, then it needs to pee!
 This never used to bother me and I would just ignore it until I decided it was time to pee.